damienld22/http-client/README.md

 ## To do

-- [ ] Create GET request and display result
+- [x] Create GET request and display result
-- [ ] Create POST / PUT / DELETE request with body
+- [x] Create POST / PUT / DELETE request with body
+- [ ] Query paremeters
 - [ ] Timeout and cancel request
 - [ ] Timer request
 - [ ] Save with folders